 This central West Auckland location boasts local wineries, stunning beaches and the Waitakere ranges with all the delights the regional park has to offer.

-The village will provide a lifestyle option to suit everyone; including townhouse and apartment living, assisted living in a serviced apartment and the very best of resthome, hospital and dementia care.
+The village will provide a lifestyle option to suit everyone; including townhouse and apartment living, assisted-living apartments and the very best of resthome, hospital and specialist dementia care.

 The amenities will include an all-weather bowling green, heated indoor swimming pool and spa, gym, beauty and hairdressing salon, movie theatre, library, and even a café.